Byron Haines

-Byron Dalton Haines (November 30, 1914 – March 9, 2008) was an American football halfback who played one season in the National Football League for the Pittsburgh Pirates.
-He played college football at the University of Washington and was drafted in the seventh round of the 1937 NFL Draft.
+Byron Dalton Haines (November 30, 1914 – March 9, 2008) was an American professional football halfback who played one season in the National Football League (NFL) for the Pittsburgh Pirates.
+He played college football at the University of Washington and was selected in the seventh round of the 1937 NFL draft.

 College

 Haines was a three-year letterman at halfback while at Washington from 1934 to 1936, concluding with 1937 Rose Bowl.
 Following his Washington career, Byron played in the Chicago Tribune All-Star Game.